Alpha-health/cordova-paramedic/README.md

+# If the unit test fails
+First check so that the phone and computer are connected to the same network.
+The local server will receive the messages from the device.
+If it times out, it normally means the phone is not able to connect to the server on the computer.

 # cordova-paramedic

 > Paramedic • _noun_ provides advanced levels of care at the point of illness or injury, including out of hospital treatment, and diagnostic services